Quick Answer

 Xero Sync

 Every invoice and payment flows to Xero automatically.
+For a detailed walkthrough of exactly how this pipeline works, see the complete Payaca + Xero + Stripe payment pipeline guide.
 When the customer pays through Stripe, both Payaca and Xero update simultaneously.
 Your bookkeeper or accountant sees reconciled transactions without any manual input.
 VAT returns become straightforward because every transaction is categorised and timestamped.
+If you have not yet set up Xero for MTD Phase 2, our complete Xero MTD Phase 2 setup walkthrough covers every step.

 Stripe Fees